110 BYOD: Building Responsive Interactive Video with Simple HTML Snippets

 Laptop running Sublime Text.

-Jeff Batt is founder and trainer at Learning Dojo, a company dedicated to training you to become a software ninja in a variety of eLearning, web, and mobile software applications.
-Jeff has over 10 years’ experience in the digital learning and media industry.
-He is the manager of learning production for the Church of Jesus Christ of Latter-day Saints, producing online training for the church worldwide.
-Jeff is also a regular conference speaker on eLearning technologies such as xAPI, HTML5, Articulate Storyline, Camtasia, and more.
+Jeff Batt is founder and trainer at Learning Dojo.
+He has 10+ years of experience in the digital learning and media industry.
+He is also a techinal evangelist for ThomasArts.
+Jeff is a regular conference speaker on eLearning technologies such as xAPI, HTML5, Articulate Storyline, Camtasia, and more.